ShirakijiM/Modular-operator-and-Holevos-commutation-operator/acknowledgement.md

 #### Acknowledgement

-I am grageful to A. Ohashi, T.Sogabe and T. Usuda for helpful discussions.
+I am grateful to A. Ohashi, T. Sogabe and T. Usuda for helpful discussions.